Bangladeshi leader visits Japan to talk economy, partnership

 Japan has been weary of the security and economic threat of neighboring China and has been courting other nations in Asia as well as the U.S. and Europe.

-This week alone, Abe is meeting the leaders of six other Asian nations, in addition to Bangladesh.
+This week alone, Abe is meeting with leaders of the Philippines, Cambodia, Malaysia, Vietnam, Singapore and Laos in addition to Bangladesh.
+He just finished playing host to a four-day visit by President Donald Trump, which ended Tuesday.

+Hasina has visited five times before, as prime minister and opposition leader, but this marks her first visit since taking office in her latest term.

+Promoting trade between Japan and Bangladesh is important for both sides, with Bangladesh importing mostly steel, autos and machinery from Bangladesh, and Japan importing clothing products and jute.